 Outreach strategies for underserved Vermonters

-Fall 2021 Vermont Housing Fellow Barbara Asiimmwe conducted research on outreach and marketing strategies for underserved groups as well as assisting VHFA with updating data and managing content on the Vermont Housing Data website
+Fall 2021 Vermont Housing Fellow Barbara Asiimwe conducted research on outreach and marketing strategies for underserved groups as well as assisting VHFA with updating data and managing content on the Vermont Housing Data website.

 Survey on zoning barriers and incentives in Vermont towns

 During the summer of 2021, Vermont Housing Fellow Ben Harrold authored a report on the obstacles present to affordable home development in Vermont municipalities and the regulatory policies in place to encourage affordability.
 The data were collected from a survey of town officials co-created by the VHFA and the Vermont Department of Housing and Community Development.